Templating and Automating Notifications with SendGrid

-So, what's the difference between an email service provider (ESP) like SendGrid and a notification API like Courier?
+So, what's the difference between an email service provider (ESP) like SendGrid and a notification platform like Courier?

-Courier lets you integrate all your communication channels on a single platform so you can orchestrate cross-channel workflows with trigger-based notifications, conditional logic, and user preferences.
+Courier lets you integrate all your communication channels with a single API so you can orchestrate cross-channel workflows with trigger-based notifications, conditional logic, and user preferences.
 No more sending duplicate messages or spamming your users with the same content on multiple channels.

-Courier isn't the sender, though.
+Courier operates as an orchestration layer above communications APIs like SendGrid.
 We integrate with your providers using a single API.
 Courier isn't a substitute for an ESP or SMS provider—it's a complementary platform that connects (and improves) all your disjointed communication channels.

 Courier Templates let you send the same message with the same content to multiple channels.
 We auto-format all the buttons, links, and text to ensure a well-designed, on-brand experience, regardless of the channel.